-Okay, we might have gone a bit overboard at Momos because we ordered a large set (18 pieces) of pan-fried momos plus all of the sides: green beans, salad and edamame.
+Okay, we might have gone a bit overboard at Momos because we ordered a large set (18 pieces) of pan-fried momos plus all of the sides: green beans, salad, and edamame.
 But we couldn’t resist!
 We opted for 3 different fillings for the momos: broccoli-shiitake-tofu, pumpkin-chickpea and mushroom-potato.
 The broccoli-shiitake-tofu filling was my favorite while my boyfriend liked the mushroom-potato one the most.
-But they were all delicious and we were so full afterwards.
+But they were all delicious and we were so full afterward.
 Momos is not entirely vegan, but 4 of the 6 different fillings were vegan ones, so lots of options!

 Boxhagenerstraße 56, 10245 Berlin

 I don’t think you can come to Berlin and not have a Vöner ;) Vöner is the plant-based alternative to Döner – meat on a rotisserie.
 I’m more of a wrap girl, while my boyfriend chose the vöner in bread (with peanut sauce! yumm!).
 We also had the special fries with a cheesy sauce and caramelized onions, which was absolutely delicious.
 The portions are huge!
 I couldn’t even finish my wrap but it was a great breakfast the next day :D

 Kastanienallee 89, 10435 Berlin